zeferreira/how-to-setup-mosquitto-broker-with-docker/README.md

 Latest intructions are [here] (https://docs.docker.com/compose/) on docker website.

-**Make sure that you understande what is a container, how to run, restart or delete a container and what is a docker compose file and how to start/stop it.
+**Make sure that you understand what is a container, how to run, restart or delete a container and what is a docker compose file and how to start/stop it.
 You also need to understand the sintax for docker compose files, the relation between the folders on your host machine and the path that you are going to provide inside the compose file.

-It's also important the image that we are going to use and you always need to check his information on docker hub.
+It's also important the image that we are going to use and you always need to check the instructions on docker hub.
 Do your homework.

 If you don't know the basic concepts about docker compose files check it [here](https://docs.docker.com/compose/gettingstarted/).